armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

     namespace: overflow
 ```

-### `targets.<targetName>.strategy`
+## Strategy

-This is the name of the strategy that you want to use to deploy your app.
+`targets.<targetName>.strategy`: This is the name of the strategy that you want to use to deploy your app.
 You define the strategy and its behavior in the `strategies` block.

 For example, this snippet configures a deployment to use the `canary-wait-til-approved` strategy: